AlexsLemonade/refinebio-web/README.md

 #### Staging

 The staging environment is a close replica of the production environment and we use it to run QA tests before releasing it to production.
-The staging server is deployed automatically by merging PR into `dev` branch.
+The staging server is deployed automatically by merging PR into the `dev` branch.

 #### Production